 Important Information - Please Read

 - Absentee ballots CANNOT be placed in the drop-off box at City Hall, in accordance with State Law.
-If a ballot is found in the drop-off box, the ballot will not be counted.
+You may, however, hand-deliver it the city greeter located at our Elm Street entrance between the hours of 8:00 a.m. and 5:00 p.m., Monday through Friday.

-- Hand-delivered absentee ballots may not be able to be accepted at the City Clerk's Office on election day.
-If a ballot needs to be dropped off by a family member they should go to the voter's polling location and drop it off with the Ward Clerk.
-The Ward Clerk shall not accept an absentee ballot from a family member unless the family member completes a form, provided by the Secretary of State, and the family member presents a government issued photo identification or has his or her identity verified by the City Clerk.
+- Absentee ballots may not be accepted at the City Clerk's Office on election day.
+If a ballot needs to be dropped off by a delivery agent, he/she should go to the voter's polling location and drop it off with the Ward Clerk.
+Your delivery agent will be asked to complete a return form and show photo identification in order to deliver your ballot.